ExcellentWish/first_ci_project/README.md

 Again we have a light background with a dark font to allow user accessibility.

 **Discography** is a main feature if the website.
 Again to contrast I used a dark background with a white font.
 But this has all of there music available in 1 convient place to find there album.
 A future feature would be to have the music able to play on the website.
 These are images unlike the other background images, these images will have aria labelled to help improve my score in lighthouse.
+We created a grid with help from Youtube.
+The Youtuber is [Dcodes]( https://www.youtube.com/watch?v=rnhoY5Cdmy0)

 ![Cult-discography](docs/screenshots/cult-discography.JPG)